Skip to main content

 QuestNav questNav = new QuestNav();

-// First, Declare our geometrical transform from the Quest to the robot center
+// First, Declare our geometrical transform from the robot center to the Quest

-Transform2d QUEST_TO_ROBOT = new Transform2d( /*TODO: Put your x, y, rotational offsets here!*/ )
+Transform2d ROBOT_TO_QUEST = new Transform2d( /*TODO: Put your x, y, rotational offsets here!*/ )

 // Get the Quest pose